-Review in progress: The PS5 is a technical marvel, but is it enough?
+PS5 review: Untapped potential, with a revolutionary controller

 Sony just doesn't have the same type of ecosystem that Microsoft has cultivated with Xbox.

 It also doesn't have a competitor for Project xCloud streaming via Game Pass.
-There's Remote Play, letting you stream your games to PC or mobile devices, but you need to own those games in your library.
+There's Remote Play, letting you stream your games to PC or mobile devices, but you need to own those games in your library, and Remote Play is not compatible with PS Now games.
 Until Sony figures out what it wants from PlayStation Now, it'll be stuck in the shadow of Xbox Game Pass.

 Sony seems to be banking heavily on its exclusives.
-The second God of War is coming in 2021, Final Fantasy 16 appears to be a PS5 console exclusive, at least at launch, and we're getting Horizon Forbidden West next year as well.
+God of War Ragnarok is coming later in 2022, Final Fantasy 16 appears to be a PS5 console exclusive, at least at launch, and we're getting Horizon Forbidden West in early 2022 as well.
 Those all come from beloved franchises — some of which are highly regarded as being the best in the business.
 We'll have to see though if exclusives are enough to help the PS5 coast through this generation.

 PS5 Final thoughts

-From just spending one week with the PS5, I can't go back to my PS4 Pro.
+After spending several months with the PS5, I can't go back to my PS4 Pro.
 It's earned a permanent place on my entertainment stand for the foreseeable future, and it's something that I think PlayStation fans will love.
-My few complaints are easy to overlook when I've been having a blast the last seven days.
+My few complaints are easy to overlook when I've been having a blast with it and it's just so good at what it does.
+Games run buttery smooth and the SSD is a marvel, pulling off top performance without overheating the console due to a powerful — and super quiet — fan.

-I'll have more thoughts over the coming week as I spend more time with the PS5, so stay tuned.
+The DualSense itself is outstanding, becoming what I would consider one of the best controllers ever made.
+Its revolutionary haptics are something I hope all controllers employ going forward.
+I do wish it had longer battery life, it is leaps and bounds better than the DualShock 4.
+Most importantly for me, it's comfortable to hold for extended periods of time, which I could not say the same for its predecessor.

+Sony made some disappointing decisions here — having just an 825GB internal SSD with no way to expand it at launch, not supporting Quick Resume between multiple games, getting rid of folders and themes for the time being — but I'm incredibly happy with the product that launched.

 Next-gen awaits

-Note: This article was updated in November 2021 with the following changes.
-This article was updated in September 2021 with the following changes.